BruceMcKinnon/Ingeni-slick-carousel/readme.txt

 source_path: Directory relative to the home page that contains the images to b displayed.
 Defaults to '/photos-bucket/',
 wrapper_class: Wrapping class name.
 Defaults to 'ingeni-slick-wrap'.
-sync_thumbs: Display a horzontal list of thumbnails below the main image.
-Defaults to 1 (equals show the thumbnails).
+show_thumbs: Display a horzontal list of thumbnails below the main image.
+Defaults to 1 (show thumbnails).
+Used inconjunction with sync_thumbs.
+sync_thumbs: Keep the main image and thumbnail list in sync.
+Defaults to 1 (equals sync the thumbnails).
+Used inconjunction with show_thumbs.
 max_thumbs: Max. number of thumbnails to display.
 Defaults to 0 (show all thumbnails).
-show_nav: Show navigation arrows.
+show_arrows: Show navigation arrows.
 Defaults to 1 (show arrows).
 shuffle: Randomly shuffle the order of the images.
 Defaults to 1 (shuffle images).
+speed: msecs to display image before moving to the next.
+Defaults to 2000 (2 secs).

 == Changelog ==